Above & Beyond

 And check out this heartwarming video about the impact of our program!

-For more information on bringing the Share a Book program to your school or library, to have your child participate in a reading session, or to become a volunteer team with your dog, please contact please contact the Youth Programs Coordinator.
+For more information on bringing the Share a Book program to your school or library, to have your child participate in a reading session, or to become a volunteer team with your dog, please contact the Youth Program Manager.